brafdlog/caspion/README.md

 In addition, it can automatically set an expense category for transactions according to predefined patterns.

 Internally it uses the [Israeli bank scrapers](https://github.com/eshaham/israeli-bank-scrapers) npm package.

+If you want to ask questions, suggest features or report issues, join [our discord channel](https://discord.gg/XWWg7xvJyS).

 ## Features